Logarithmic Space and Permutations: Pointer Machines and Operators

 The encoding of non-deterministic pointer machines was defined as follows: we encode each couple $(c,t)\in\rightarrow$ by an operator $\phi_{c,t}$, and then the encoding of the transition relation corresponds to the sum:

 To define the encoding correctly, we need to introduce a number of additional states.
 We will denote by $Q^{\uparrow}$ the extended set of states obtained from $Q$.
+According to the notation introduced in \cref{operateurs1,operateurs2}, this set has cardinality $\card{Q}+(p\times(\card{Q}^{2}+2))$ and is (a subset of):

-The machine will then be encoded as an operator in $\vn{M}_{6}(\vn{G})\otimes \vn{P}$, where $\vn{P}$ is the algebra of \emph{pseudo-states}, i.e. an algebra that will encode the memory slots that contain the last value read by the pointers, and the extended set of states $Q^{\uparrow}$.
+The machine will then be encoded as an operator in $\vn{M}_{6}(\vn{G})\otimes \vn{P}$, where $\vn{P}$ is the algebra of \emph{pseudo-states}, i.e.\ an algebra that will encode the memory slots that contain the last value read by the pointers, and the extended set of states $Q^{\uparrow}$.
 That is: